 Applying for primary and secondary applications

-Applications must be made through the online services portal.
+Applications must be made through the Online services portal.

 Applicants are advised to use the ‘related applications’ field on each application form to reference the primary application decision identification number on all related secondary applications.
 This will enable the APVMA to link the applications when submitted.
 The primary application will be the product application that contains the largest amount (dosage) of the active constituent.

 It is recommended that applicants always seek pre-application assistance for these applications to ensure a common understanding of the requirements for assessment and the applications that are to be considered as part of the primary/secondary arrangements.